exxeleron/enterprise-components/components/eodMng/README.md

       cfg.eodOrder = core.eodMng, prod2.eodMng
 ```
 - In the above example, the `core.eodMng` process is considered to be master (as is listed *first*), and `prod2.eodMng` process will synchronize data with it
-- File `sync.cfg` is read by eodMng process before synchronisation and can be used to select *master host* for synchronisation.
+- File `sync.cfg` is read by eodMng process before synchronisation and is used to select *master host* for synchronisation.
   For example, consider a case when host of `core.eodMng` malfunctions and can no longer be used as a source of synchronisations,
   but `prod2.eodMng` works well.
 Then change in the order will result in `prod2.eodMng` becoming source of data for synchronisation for next end of day process.
   If host of `core.eodMng` becomes available again, the previous order can be restored